747745124/Advances_In_CG_2022/README.md

 * Class Name: Upper Camel Case
 * avoid `using namespace std` in global scope;(Instead use "using std::vector;" in your own function!)
 * Using standard libraries(e.g. smart pointers) properly for safety.(RAII design is better)
-* Avoid nested `if-else`, using if return instead.(nested if-else maybe substitude by switch, which runs much faster)
+* Avoid nested `if-else`, using if return instead.(nested if-elses code may be substitude by switch-cases code, which runs much faster)
 * Using `nullptr` instead of `NULL`
 * Using `""` to include self-defined headers and libraries in directory `/lib` , `< >` for system libraries.
 * Using `const` as often as possible